Ishtar Is a Funny Movie — Why Haven’t You Watched it?

 The Ishtar Plot

 Strangely, I always associate Ishtar with Spies Like Us.
-But the latter film came out eight years later, was a hit, has a higher rating among critics, and is a totally standard comedy with cardboard cutouts where characters would go.
+But the latter film came out two years earlier, was a hit, has a higher rating among critics, and is a totally standard comedy with cardboard cutouts where characters would go.
 I think it’s just the buddy-comedy mixed with the CIA and camels.
 The plots are actually quite different.

 Ishtar isn’t very dependent upon its plot.
 It is a character-driven comedy.
 Chuck (Dustin Hoffman) and Lyle (Warren Beatty) are two middle aged men who really want to be songwriters.
 They are so clueless that they can’t even see the incompetence of the other one.
 Eventually, they end up losing their savings and wives/girl-friends.
 But luckily, they have a talent agent who is able to book them gigs in two places that they are likely to get killed.
 The two choose Morocco, but must land in the fictional northern country of Ishtar, which is on the verge of revolution.